-Every three years the University holds a Memorial Service in Winthrop Hall to honour the donors to the Body Bequest Program whose remains have been cremated during the three years before the service.
+Every three years the University holds a Memorial Service in Winthrop Hall to honour the donors to the Body Donation Program whose remains have been cremated during the three years before the service.

 The Memorial Services were inaugurated in 1999.